 The first traces of human inhabitancy in Ancient Thera reveal activity in the Neolithic Period (in the mid-5th century).
 Scattered settlements, mainly Akrotiri, evince human activity until the middle of the 16th century BC when a volcanic eruption destroyed the entire Minoan settlement, leaving no traces behind.
 Since then, Thera remained deserted for centuries until written sources mention Santorini in the Peloponnesian War of 431 BC and the Roman Empire.
 Ancient Thera became prosperous and populated during the Hellenistic period, as witnessed by the cemeteries and the numerous places of worship.

-Through the prosperous period, Thera develops and the Agora (meeting place) extends greatly.
-Numerous buildings are constructed and at the same time, places of worship are added and sanctuaries to honor the gods and kings.
-Houses have a rich decoration as well.
-After the 3rd century AC, the town of Ancient Thera started to decay.
+Through the prosperous period, the Agora (meeting place) was greatly extended.
+Numerous buildings were constructed, including places of worship to honor the gods and kings.
+Houses had rich decoration as well.
+After the 3rd century AD, though, the town of Ancient Thera started to decay.

 Several excavations in the early 20th century revealed certain parts of the town.
 The items discovered are today hosted in the Museum of Prehistoric Thera in Fira Santorini.
 In addition, the archaeological site of Akrotiri is open for visitors to admire the well-preserved structures of the ancient town.